WrtApp/wreditor/README.md

 _NOTE:_ The server test is currently not included and you will never see the success message.
 Real test coming soon.

+## The Grid

+The grid is based on the 1140 grid framework with a Less twist.
+Used as-is, it works out of the box but won't solve all your problems.
+Clearfix hacks and other CSS wizardry may be required (hint: special classes for some common problems are included).
+That said, the grid has been tested and works if you structure your HTML somewhat decently.

 ### Usage Notes

 Take heed of the following as there are some components of the boilerplate that need a bit of extra attention to work correctly.